 Isla Nublar, is located 120 miles west off the coast of Costa Rica.
-The island was once inhabited by an indigenous tribe that was eventually relocated to the Costa Rican Mainland by InGen approximately in 1988.
+The island was once inhabited by an indigenous tribe that was eventually relocated to the Costa Rican Mainland by InGen approximately circa 1987 or 1988.
 The tribe itself got the unfair end of the deal with living in poverty on the mainland.
 John Hammond and InGen spent the next five years setting up the biological preserve that would eventually become Jurassic Park.
 Incorporating all the advances available at the time technologically speaking, Jurassic Park was intending on opening shortly after a fateful on-site inspection in June of 1993.
 After Dennis Nedry, the park’s computer programmer, engineered a glitch in the safety systems the park itself was left abandoned after being hired by Lewis Dodgson to steal embryos.
 The island itself was eventually destroyed thanks to the US Military.

 In 1982 John Hammond had a dream to bring biological attractions so astounding they would literally shock and awe the entire world after maintaining a zoo in Kenya with Robert Muldoon.
 John Hammond began laying the ground work for International Genetic Technologies out of Palo Alto, California with further locations and operations in Europe and San Diego, CA. By the time of 1985 InGen was established and built up a rapport in the global economy before moving to fulfill John Hammond‘s dream.
 John Hammond hires Dr. Laura Sorkin for a proof of concept and shows InGen that extinct DNA can be extracted from mosquitos trapped in amber.
 John Hammond establishes Isla Sorna as a research outpost for production of the animals and San Diego for the theme park location due to the world-famous San Diego Zoo being local to it.
 John Hammond also begins funding Grant’s research at some point in this time frame.
 Eventually, Dr. Henry Wu is eventually brought on board InGen‘s Operation and begins working with Sorkin.
 Wu’s successful with cloning dinosaurs in an efficient manner beating out Sorkin’s time bids.
 Sorkin becomes resentful and a pain to InGen from this point on.
 After producing a reasonable stock of dinosaurs InGen and John Hammond decides to abandon the concept of Jurassic Park San Diego and look a little closer to an island near their operations in the South Pacific.
 InGen established the island shortly after abandoning the concept of Jurassic Park San Diego in 1987 and/or May of 1988.
 Subsequently, as a result of leasing Nublar from the government Oscar, Nima, and their tribe are removed from Isla Nublar by the Costa Rican government.
 Sorkin still remains on with InGen and gets her field lab on Nublar in an effort to show she can still be of use by correcting Wu’s mistakes.
 Building continues on Isla Nublar until Jophery, a Jurassic Park Security team member, is killed by a Velociraptor during a transfer to the holding pen.
 Major construction comes to a halt on Isla Nublar leaving many structures unfinished until John Hammond receives endorsements from outside opinions.
 It is at this time Doctors Grant, Sattler-Degler, and Malcolm are all approached to come and give their opinion on the park.
 Dennis Nedry, in the visit, sabotaged the computer systems and attempted to escape with a can of dinosaur embryos as a result.